“A lie can travel half way around the world while the truth is putting on its shoes.” ― Mark Twain

-As a “Stakeholder” it allows the ranchers to actually load and take to slaughter any horses they feel have infringed upon their land; But this is a direct conflict of Federal Law!
+As a “Stakeholder” it allows the ranchers to actually load and take to slaughter any horses they feel have infringed upon their land (letters from BLM Supervisory Staff admit complacency as well as being cooperative, and other documents confirm such activity and corrupt situation); But this is a direct conflict of Federal Law!
 Although, the HMA situation was developed to provide not only a priority to Wild Horse Herds in a given area, but protection from being slaughtered, whether it be a shipment to Mexico, Canada, or shooting the horse on site.

 In reality and since the Sept.
-29, 2009 report used, there should exist for all intents and purposes of sending Wild Horses to slaughter, the appropriate percentage of growth in each horse herd.
+29, 2009 report used, there should exist for all intents and purposes of sending Wild Horses to slaughter, the appropriate percentage of growth in each horse band-herd.
 This should exist, in real number head counts, within a year or two from this report (i.e. a constant 20% to 23% yearly increase).
 The BLM gives this percentage even to the extent of 30% growth patterns.
 But in truth, at the Pokegama HMA a 2% to 4% yearly increase is a definitive number most of us agree upon.
+Then at-birth-foal-death-rates are to be considered at perhaps 50%, wild horse aging and death rate at 18%, and disabilities acquired through living in the wilds and survival rates at 16%, and reality knocks upon the BLM door, screaming, where the hell do you get your head-counts?
 Once again it is taxpayers paying for something that does not exist, and never has at Pokegama HMA.

 BLM Integrity Investigated

 Unfortunately the BLM likes to keep the public in the dark in regard to their statistical data, and how they collect it.
-Temporary BLM employees are placed in charge of this head count most often, which is done in the Pokegama HMA.
+Temporary BLM employees (wanting to be accepted as permanent employees, and will do anything to do so) are placed in charge of this head-count most often, which is done in the Pokegama HMA.
 The September 29, 2009 head count data is the only information available to the public, and apparently roundups are predicated on these numbers.
 Other miscellaneous counts are available, but should be considered flawed when based upon previous yearly counts, this being one of many.

 This journalist also had seen three domestics, with recently trimmed hooves and saddle-sores on their backs.
-The assumption being they were perhaps dropped off, with the previous owners hopes they could intermix with the Wild Horse Herd.
-When this journalist seen them they were not intermixed with the herds across the valley floor, at least right then.
+The assumption being they were perhaps dropped off, with the previous owners hopes they could intermix with the Wild Horse Bands within the area.
+When this journalist seen them they were not intermixed with any band across the valley floor, at least right then.
 Wild Horse behavior would take over, eventually, and whether or not the domestic horses would intermix remains highly questionable at best. . .

 This journalist counted at least six horses from the Pokegama Wild Horse Herd were adopted, upon general conversation with the locals.
 This left the remaining 13 sighted as available, considered being the remaining Wild Horse Herd presence in the Pokegama Horse Management Area.